-By means of 64 job postings, 112 individual job opportunities were open for application at the CRD in the first quarter of 2020.
-Approximately 70% of these opportunities have been filled, with a number of the opportunities, mostly in recreation, being placed on hold with the closure of those facilities in light of the current health crisis.
-On average, the CRD experiences a low vacancy rate (1.3%) which is approximately one-third industry average.
+By means of 111 job postings (64 for quarter 2), 207 individual job opportunities were open for application at the CRD through the end of quarter 2, 2020.
+Approximately 80% of these opportunities have been filled, with a number of the opportunities, mostly in recreation, being placed on hold with the closure and limited reopening of those facilities in light of the current health crisis.
+On average, the CRD experiences a low vacancy rate (1.1% of regular staff opportunities) which for 2020 is approximately one-fifth industry average.

 Significant workplace onboarding and orientation is undertaken for all new employees.
 In addition to the workplace orientations and required training programs, all new employees attend the weekly onboarding sessions which are geared to inform and engage new staff early in their CRD careers.
-To date 472 employees since this new program started in 2018.
+39 staff were put through the program in quarter 2, and 511 employees since this program was implemented in 2018.

+Table 2:

-Table 2: Corporate CRD Human Capital Performance Metric CRD Current (By Quarter 2020) CRD Current (Annual 2020) Industry Average (Annual 2020) CRD Annual (2019) Industry Average (2019) Job Opportunities (all staff) Q1: 109 109 N/A 296 N/A Vacancy Rate (regular staff) Q1: 1.3% 1.3% 4.1% 1.3% 4.6%
+Corporate CRD Human Capital Performance Metric CRD Current (By Quarter 2020) CRD Current (Annual 2020) Industry Average (Annual 2020) CRD Annual (2019) Industry Average (2019) Job Opportunities (all staff) Q1: 109 Q2: 98 207 N/A 296 N/A Vacancy Rate (regular staff) Q1: 1.3% Q2: 0.9% 1.1% 5.7% 1.3% 4.6%